john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**Objects are complex data types that bring together properties and elements into a single entity.** In the example below, we have an object literal "car" with a number of key values pairs about that car, including its name, options, etc.
+**Objects are complex data types that bring together properties and elements into a single entity.** But before that, lets take a look at a basic object literal.

 An **object literal** is a comma-seperated list of name value pairs wrapped in curly braces.
 Here's an example of an object literal:
 ```JavaScript